Bylaws of the Iowa County Humane Society

 Section III.
-The society shall develop policies and procedures to evaluate each animal which shall be approved by the majority of the members present and eligible to vote at the annual meeting of the membership.
+The Society shall develop policies and procedures to evaluate each animal which shall be approved by the majority of the members present and eligible to vote at the annual meeting of the membership.
 Read the current Animal Adoptability Policy here.

 Section IV.
-In its care and disposition of animals, the society shall maintain the minimum standards prescribed by the American Association of Shelter Veterinarians for an animal shelter.
+In its care and disposition of animals, the Society shall maintain the minimum standards prescribed by the American Association of Shelter Veterinarians for an animal shelter.

 Headquarters and Branches

-The principle office and headquarters of the society shall be at 305 County Road YZ, Dodgeville, Iowa County, Wisconsin.
-The society may establish and maintain branches and offices elsewhere.
+The principle office and headquarters of the Society shall be at 305 County Road YZ, Dodgeville, Iowa County, Wisconsin.
+The Society may establish and maintain branches and offices elsewhere.

-The Executive Board of Directors may prescribe the design for a corporate seal.
+The Board of Directors may prescribe the design for a corporate seal.
 The seal may be used by causing it or a facsimile thereof to be impressed or affixed or reproduced otherwise.
-No individual or organization may use the ICHS logo or other designation without the expressed written consent of the Executive Board of Directors.
+No individual or organization may use the ICHS logo or other designation without the expressed written consent of the Board of Directors.

 Section II.
-The Executive Board of Directors may reject any application or expel any member at any time for reasonable cause.
+The Board of Directors may reject any application or expel any member at any time for reasonable cause.